Drug and Alcohol Rehab Treatment in the Netherlands

 Addiction is sometimes described as the disease that convinces you that you don’t have it.
 The reality is that most serious substance abusers are in denial about their problems.
 They will probably be unable to ignore the fact that their life is a mess, but they will have all types of justifications for why this is so.

-In many instances the person may even be convinced that alcohol or drugs is the only good thing in their life.
+In many instances, the person may even be convinced that alcohol or drugs are the only good thing in their life.
 All this means that it can be difficult for people to determine if they have an addiction problem.

 - The person suffers withdrawal symptoms when they try to stop or reduce their intake of alcohol or drugs.
 This occurs because the person’s body has adapted to these substances and not struggles to function without them.

 - Another sign that the person had adapted to substance abuse is that they have an increased tolerance for alcohol or drugs.
 This means that they need to take more than previously to get the same effect.
 It is the fact that the person keeps increasing their intake that leads to increasing damage to the body and mind – these substances are toxic.

 - The individual has experienced relationship, family, work, financial, or legal problems as a result of their substance abuse.

 - The person has tried to stop or reduce their intake in the past but failed.